dakshgopani/Todo-List/README.md

 # Todo-List
 this is a todo list app made from react i.e. ES6 and it stores the data in the localStorage making it a responsive and dynamic app

-How to run
 # Getting Started with Create React App

 write npx create-react-app todoList
 ("It will create the development environment and will install all the node modules") write the code

 ### `npm start` to run the code